timecapsulellc/Capsule/update_log.md

 * Improved wildcards implementation (using same wildcard multiple times will now return different values).

-**(2023 Oct 18) Again, the feature updating of Fooocus will be paused for about two or three weeks because we have some other workloads - we will come back in early or mid November.
+**(2023 Oct 18) Again, the feature updating of Capsule will be paused for about two or three weeks because we have some other workloads - we will come back in early or mid November.
 However, you may still see updates if other collaborators are fixing bugs or solving problems.**

 # 2.1.695 (requested emergency bug fix)

 * Reduced 3.4GB RAM use when swapping base model.
 * Reduced 372MB VRAM use in VAE decoding after using control model in image prompt.
 * Note that Official ComfyUI (d44a2de) will run out of VRAM when using sdxl and control-lora on 2060 6GB that does not support float16 at resolution 1024.
-Fooocus 2.1.695 succeeded in outputting images without OOM using exactly same devices.
+Capsule 2.1.695 succeeded in outputting images without OOM using exactly same devices.

 (2023 Oct 17) Announcement of update being paused.

 # 2.1.693

 * Putting custom styles before pre-defined styles.
-* Avoided the consusion between Fooocus Anime preset and Fooocus Anime style (Fooocus Anime style is renamed to Fooocus Masterpiece because it does not make images Anime-looking if not using with Fooocus Anime preset).
+* Avoided the consusion between Capsule Anime preset and Capsule Anime style (Capsule Anime style is renamed to Capsule Masterpiece because it does not make images Anime-looking if not using with Capsule Anime preset).
-* Fixed some minor bugs in Fooocus Anime preset's prompt emphasizing of commas.
+* Fixed some minor bugs in Capsule Anime preset's prompt emphasizing of commas.
 * Supported and documented embedding grammar (and wildcards grammar).
 * This release is a relative stable version and many features are determined now.